notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-- In addition to the above scenario where an artifact is promoted within the same registry, this scenario requires the signature to be avaialble in the new registry.
+- In addition to the above scenario where an artifact is promoted within the same registry, this scenario requires the signature to be available in the new registry.
 Whether the signature is moved, or referenced from it's original location is a subject for design discussion.
 In this scenario, ACME Rockets could validate the signature against a wabbit-network signature server.

 ### Scenario #6: Validate Artifact Signatures Within Restricted Networks